Red Root Floater Vs Frogbit: All the Things in Detail

 Red Root Floater

-Low temperatures, between 22 °C to 26 °C, must be maintained.
-The plant will melt with excessive heat.
-To escape the heat of the sun, many fish keepers choose indoor lighting systems for natural sunshine.
+Red Root Floater likes a temperature range that’s typical for tropical freshwater aquariums around 22 °C to 26 °C. This range must be maintained because the plant will melt with excessive heat.
+To escape the heat of the sun, many fish keepers choose indoor lighting systems instead of natural sunshine.

 The Frogbit